rajeshjaga/arch-lvm-install/README.md

 ## SSH

-Enable sshd (should be done by default)
+Enable sshd (should be done by default), change the /etc/ssh/ssd_config and change `PermitRootLogin ` to yes

 ```
 $ systemctl enable sshd
+$ systemctl restart sshd
 ```

 set a password for the current user